Financial planning tools and services to put you on the path to the future you want

-You’re busy – probably more so than you’ve ever been.
-There are meetings to attend, important emails unread, and looming deadlines that seem more and more impossible with each passing day.
-You have absolutely no time to yourself, and you do everything in your power to just keep your head above water.
+You’re busy (at least you were before quarantine anyway).
+There were meetings to attend, important emails unread, and looming deadlines that seemed more and more impossible with each passing day.
+You had absolutely no time to yourself, and you did everything in your power to just keep your head above water.

-And then your car starts to make a noise.
-You ignore it.
+And then your car started to make a noise.
+You ignored it.

-Then it starts to shake a little when you accelerate.
-You ignore it.
-After all, you just don’t have the time to worry about it right now.
-Maybe it will just go away.
+Then it started to shake a little when you accelerated.
+You ignored it.
+After all, you just didn’t have the time to worry about it.

-In fact, not only does it not go away.
-It just gets louder and starts shaking more violently, until finally it makes a horrendous sound and stops running altogether.
+It didn’t go away.
+In fact, not only did it not go away.
+It just got louder and started shaking more violently, until finally it made a horrendous sound and stopped running altogether.

-Now you’re stranded on the side of the road.
-You need to call a tow truck, wait for said tow truck, get over to the shop, get a rental car, and then hopefully get back to the office so you don’t get even further behind.
+And, you got stranded on the side of the road and needed to call a tow truck, wait for said tow truck, get over to the shop, get a rental car, and you generally spent a lot of that precious time.

 If you would have just taken the car to the shop when you heard that first strange sound, you probably would have saved yourself some money.
 But more importantly, you would have saved yourself a ton of time…that resource that you were trying to gain by ignoring your car’s issues in the first place…